9 Tips to Help You Delay Retirement for a Happier and Wealthier Future

 According to the Pew Research Center, nearly 20% of Americans age 65 and older reported being employed part- or full-time.
 By 2022, that number is expected to grow to 31.9%.
 We’re living longer and healthier, so it makes sense for us to continue working, learning, and maintaining the social connections that the working world brings well past the age of 65.

-Here are eight tips to help you delay retirement.
+Here are nine tips to help you delay retirement.

 1. Try a Proactive Late-Career Job Switch